-A buffer zone of 20m should be allowed on either side of these drainage lines, a green zone through the envisaged township.
+- A buffer zone of 20m should be allowed on either side of these drainage lines, a green zone through the envisaged township.
 The township should be arranged in such a way that the drainage lines still connect to the stormwater infrastructure over the irrigation canal.
 Stormwater should not be allowed to enter the irrigation canal.
-Where necessary, additional infrastructure should be built over the irrigation canal.

-Litter and household waste have been noted in the drainage lines of the existing township.
-This problem, if not properly managed, will escalate when the township expands.
+Where necessary, additional infrastructure should be built over the irrigation canal. - Litter and household waste have been noted in the drainage lines of the existing township.
+This problem, if not effectively managed, will escalate when the township expands.
 Litter and waste should not be allowed to enter the canal.
 It should not be allowed to wash down the drainage lines and into the Orange River.
-Infrastructure to catch the waste should be installed and these structures should be regularly cleaned.
-Another 1500 households would put strain on the current sewage and wastewater handling system.
+Infrastructure to catch the waste should be installed and these structures should be regularly cleaned. - Another 1500 households would put strain on the current sewage and wastewater handling system.
 It would be disastrous if sewage ends up in the Orange River.
-Proper planning and infrastructure are necessary.

-The three smaller sub-catchments can probably not produce enough runoff, even during a large rainfall event, to pose a threat to the new development.
+Proper planning and infrastructure are necessary. - The three smaller sub-catchments can probably not produce enough runoff, even during a large rainfall event, to pose a threat to the new development.
 The larger sub-catchment of almost 90 000 ha is large enough to produce a sudden and dangerous pulse of runoff during a high rainfall event, perhaps of 30 to 40mm in a day.
-Residents should be aware of the potential hazard.

-The authorities will have to give the dangers of children in and around the irrigation canal some thought, because the danger of drownings increases as the township grows.
+Residents should be aware of the potential hazard. - Consideration must be made with regards to health and safety aspects, especially children's safety in and around the irrigation canal some thought, because the danger of drownings increases as the township grows.